No Tricks, All Treat

 Since monthly payments have the biggest impact on your day-to-day budget it is natural that you’re going to be focused on them first and foremost.
 However, we usually can’t determine what your payments will be until we’ve received a completed financing application.
 You’ll also need to choose your vehicle of interest, and we’ll have to determine the terms of the contract.
 All of these items have an impact on how much you’ll pay every month.

 At King of Cars we do things a little differently.
 Our modern approach is to disclose what your payments will be up front without having you go through the process of filling out a finance application.
-Since we offer In House Financing with no credit needed, our approvals are not based on credit which gives us the freedom to advertise the price of the payments (as well as down payment, length of term, and interest rate) even without knowing any of your information.
+Since we offer In House Financing with no credit checks, our approvals are not based on credit which gives us the freedom to advertise the price of the payments (as well as down payment, length of term, and interest rate) even without knowing any of your information.
 Our easy financing process allows us to be transparent with all of our customers by providing all the numbers up front that most typical dealerships try to hide until they know your credit score.

 Note that you should focus on the price of the car itself before you focus on the amount of your monthly payment.
 It’s good to know what you can afford, but you have to think about the full amount you’ll be paying as well.